alifaizankazmi/codingWithoutCoffee/content/posts/listReversal2.md

     recur 1
     -> "Done"

 Can we be sure that recursion is taking place, though?
 Since I'm not aware of the equivalent of `println` in Q, one way to make sure that recursion is in fact happening is to pass a number greater than 6 to the function.
-In languages like Java, this should generate a stack overflow since the recursive function would keep on calling itself until there was no more space on the stack.
+In languages like Java this should generate a stack overflow since the recursive function would keep on calling itself until there was no more space on the stack.
 That's exactly what happens here, too:

     recur 7
     -> `stack